things-to-do

 - Sun protection (hat, sunscreen, sunglasses)

-- A trolley or wheeled bag (for serious shopping at the Wednesday market)
+- A trolley or wheeled bag for serious shopping at the Wednesday market

 By car: Estepona is on the A-7 coastal road, about 80km west of Malaga and 30km west of Marbella.
 All markets have parking options nearby, though arriving early is essential on market days.
+See our getting around Estepona guide for transport details.

 By bus: Regular buses connect Estepona with Malaga, Marbella, and other Costa del Sol towns.
 The bus station is a 15-minute walk from the Wednesday market.